yevheniya-nosyk/imc2023-ede/README.md

 $ ./scripts/resolver_scan.sh
 ```

-The results are written to `data/resolver_scan/YYYYMMDD/output.json`.
+All the results are written to `data/resolver_scan/YYYYMMDD/`.

 ## Domain Scan